viky-ai/website/guides/getting-started/index.md

 ### Customizing the solution

-Now we're going to make understandable the rest of the sentence for the system
+Now we're going to make understandable the rest of the sentence for the system.

 - Highlight "_**12**_" and create an alias to the _**viky/numbers/interpretations/number**_ interpretation
 - Highlight "_**75019**_" and create an alias to the _**viky/numbers/interpretations/number**_ interpretation
 - Highlitht _**Paris**_ and create an alias to the _**viky/villesfr/interpretations/cityfr_entities**_ interpretation